 Federal drug offenses carry stiff penalties.
 And prosecutors use these penalties during plea negotiations.
 This puts clients in a tough spot.
 They can plead out to get a lower sentence.
 Or they can go to trial and risk years in jail if they lose.

 However, clients in this position have options.
 A person may qualify for safety-valve relief.
-This allows a defendant to get a sentence below certain minimums.
+This allows a person to get a sentence below the mandatory minimum in some cases.
 A person can also cooperate with the feds for a substantial-assistance motion.
 Like the safety-valve option, a substantial assistance motion allows a person to get a lower jail term.
 Or they can go to trial and raise certain defenses.
 This post will discuss these options.

 But before we consider these options, we need to talk about the most common federal drug charges in San Antonio and South Texas.
 This will help us understand how drug cases work.
 And more importantly, what defenses apply.

-The most common federal drug offenses filed in San Antonio and South Texas.
+The most common federal drug charges in San Antonio, Texas.